Sales Representatives Can Get Caught in a Difficult Trap

 If your outside lead sources for new accounts are not evolving, you are at risk.

-When change hits you like a hammer to the head, change becomes your challenge.
-Because now YOU have to change.
-A challenge that many are ill equipped to meet.
+The need to change can hit you like a hammer to the head.
+Because at some point, YOU have to change.
+If you have waited too long to begin the change process, you may be ill equipped to meet the change challenge.
 Because the mindset resists it and the skillset is not up to par.

 No amount of great outside sales tips are going to help you if you have neither the inclination or discipline to adopt new sales behaviors.